Community Engaged Scholars

 Masters in Social Work

-Daijon works to enhance La Casita’s youth programming efforts, assessing the strengths and needs of the community and amplifying La Casita’s community engagement.
-Reflecting on his experience, Daijon shares, “La Casita has been a great experience for me learning and diving into a new culture and getting embraced by the community.
-This community needs La Casita and communities around the world need places like La Casita”
+Daijon worked to enhance La Casita’s youth programming efforts, assessing the strengths and needs of the community and amplifying La Casita’s community engagement.
+Reflecting on his experience, Daijon shared, “La Casita was a great experience for me, learning and diving into a new culture and being embraced by the community.
+This community needed La Casita, and communities around the world need places like La Casita.”

 María Margarita Musante G’24